-- The Vivado project and IP Integrator block diagram names must match the platform name, and the block diagram hardware wrapper should be named <platform_name>wrapper.v.
-For example, for platform zc702, the Vivado project is zc702.xpr, the block diagram is zc702.bd (i.e., zc702.srcs/sources_1/bd/zc702/zc702.bd), and the hardware wrapper is zc702_wrapper.v. - 2.
+- 1. The Vivado project name must match the platform name.
+If the Vivado project contains more than one block diagram, the block diagram used is the one that has the same name as the platform. - 2.
 Every platform IP that is not part of the standard Vivado IP catalog must be local to the platform Vivado Design Suite project.
 References to external IP repository paths are not allowed. - 3.
 Every platform must contain a Processing System IP block from the Vivado IP catalog. - 4.
 An SDSoC platform hardware port interface must be an AXI, AXI4-Stream, clock, reset, or interrupt interface only.
 Custom bus types or hardware interfaces must remain internal to the platform. - 5.
 Every platform must declare at least one general purpose AXI master port from a Processing System IP or an interconnect IP connected to such an AXI master port, that will be used by the SDSoC compilers for software control of datamover and accelerator IPs. - 6.
 Every platform must declare at least one AXI slave port that will be used by the SDSoC compilers to access DDR from datamover and accelerator IPs. - 7.
 To share an AXI port between the SDSoC environment and platform logic (for example, S_AXI_ACP), you must export an unused AXI master or slave of an AXI Interconnect IP block connected to the corresponding AXI port, and the platform must use the ports with least significant indices - 8.
 Every platform AXI interface will be connected to a single data motion clock by the SDSoC environment.

-[Note: accelerator functions generated by the SDSoC compilers may run on different clock that is provided by the platform.] - 9.
-Every platform AXI4-Stream interface requires TLAST, TKEEP sideband signals to comply with the Vivado tools data mover IP employed by SDSoC environment. - 10.
+NOTE: Accelerator functions generated by the SDSoC compilers might run on a different clock that is provided by the platform.

+- 9. Every platform AXI4-Stream interface requires TLAST and TKEEP sideband signals to comply with the Vivado tools data mover IP used by the SDSoC environment. - 10.
 Every exported platform clock must have an accompanying Processor System Reset IP block from the Vivado IP catalog. - 11.
 Platform interrupt inputs must be exported by a Concat (xlconcat) block connected to the Processing System 7 IP IRQ_F2P port.
 IP blocks within a platform can use some of the sixteen available fabric interrupts, but must use the least significant bits of the IRQ_F2P port without gaps.